jarnoux/mojito-pipeline/BLOG.md

     </script>
 ```

-**Step 4.** The skeleton receives the markup, inserts and displays it in the right spot on the page.
+**Step 4.** The client receives the script block containing the serialized section, and executes the script, which inserts the section into its corresponding placeholder on the page.
 Remember the definition of `pipeline.push` in the skeleton of step 1?
 It does something like this:

 ```javascript
     pipeline.push = function (sectionObject) {